AdobeDocs/journey-optimizer.de-DE/help/using/building-journeys/journey-gs.md

 ### Eintritt{#entrance}

 Standardmäßig ist bei neuen Journeys der erneute Eintritt erlaubt.
-Sie können die **Wiedereintritt erlauben** -Option für &quot;einen Schuss&quot;-Journey, z.
+Sie können die Option **Erneuten Eintritt erlauben** für „einmalige“ Journeys deaktivieren, z.
 B. wenn Sie ein einmaliges Geschenk anbieten möchten, wenn eine Person einen Shop betritt.

 <!--
 When the **Allow re-entrance** option is activated, the **Re-entrance wait period** field is displayed.
 This field allows you to define the time to wait before allowing a profile to enter the journey again in unitary journeys (starting with an event or a segment qualification).
 This prevents journeys from being erroneously triggered multiple times for the same event.
 By default the field is set to 5 minutes.
 -->

-Weitere Informationen zur Verwaltung des Profileintritts finden sich in [diesem Abschnitt](entry-management.md).
+Weitere Informationen zur Verwaltung des Profileintritts finden Sie in [diesem Abschnitt](entry-management.md).

 ### Verwalten des Zugriffs {#access}